Vans Park Series 2019

 Who Skates in the Pro Tour?

-Only Select Pros and Tour Challengers skate in these events.
+Only Select Pros, Tour Wildcards, and Tour Challengers skate in these events.
 Tour Challengers earn points to qualify for the World Championships.
-There are also two additional Event Wildcard spots at each Global Qualifiers stop.

 Open to anyone from that region.
 Consists of both Men's and Women's, all ages included.
 The winner of each one is qualified to skate in the World Championships.

 The region you're from determines the Regionals you enter.
 Proof of citizenship determines your regional eligibility.
 Dual citizenship individuals will have some flexibility to determine their region, but once a decision is made and a regional event is entered, no changes can be made.

 The winner of each one gets a spot in the Semi-Finals of the World Championships.